 Portland's Christmas Ship Parade is an annual event held on the Columbia and Willamette rivers.
 The parade includes an average of 50 to 60 boats, all decked out in holiday lights.

 The parade can be viewed from a number of different public parks, bridges, and other locations throughout the city.
-It will occur between November 30 and December 20, 2018.
+The parade will occur throughout December.

 Attend a Holiday Theater Performance